HumanAssisted/JACS/README.md

 # JACS - JSON Ai Communication Standard

 JACS allows for trusted sharing between AI agents and Human UIs.
+The library provides data validation, cryptography tooling, and authorization for admin, edit, and viewing of documents that might be useful for both humans and AI.

-To use, make JSON documents, sign them with your agent, and share the docs with other agents and services.
+To use, you create JSON documents and then sign them with your agent.
+Then share the docs with other agents and services.
 When those other services have modified the document, you can verifiy the agent, and sign the changes.

 JACS is both a JSON Schema and Reference implementation of [OSAP](https://github.com/HumanAssistedIntelligence/OSAP) used and developed by [HAI.AI (Human Assisted Intelligence)](https://hai.ai) to allow more secure communications between hetrogeneous AI agents and human UIs.

+## trust

+When data is changed documents are versioned and the version is cryptographically signed.
+Changes can be verified and approved by other agents, allowing for creation and exchange of trusted data.

+Importantly, the verification can be done be third parties with root certificates, much like the signing authorities SSL.

+## extensible

+Any JSON document can be used as a JACS doc as long as it has the JACS header.

+For example, you have a complex project with a schema that's difficult

+## open source

-# schema usage
+# Usage

+To use JACS you only really need to use the Headers in a JSON doc and your agent.
+The reset are optional.

 Conversations, tasks, documents, and agents are some of the things represented in JSON.
 To use, just create a json document that follows the schema for an agent, and use it in the library to start building other things.